katemyoung/CV/README.md

 ## Kate Young

-I'm Currently trainee junior developer and peer mentor at [[Makers Academy|https://makers.tech]].
+I'm Currently trainee junior developer and peer mentor at [Makers Academy](https://makers.tech).
 I'm an educator and former headteacher specialising in primary STEM.
 I love working in cretaive and diverse teams to solve hard problems.

 ## Projects